Chr15w1986/Javascript_PP2/README.md

 * The game was created to show my knowledge of JAVASCRIPT including, HTML and CSS
 * To provide users with a game that is easy to play and fun
 * The user is able to interact with 2/3 clear buttons to play the game
-* Any interactive buttons should clear and obvious as to what they do
+* Any interactive buttons should be clear and obvious as to what they do

 Site Goals: